Property Tax2026-03-16

 Key Deductible Expenses

-Common categories include mortgage interest deduction, property taxes deduction, and repairs maintenance deduction.
+Common categories include mortgage interest deduction, taxes deduction, and repairs maintenance deduction.
 Track expenses carefully to meet landlord tax obligations.
 Proper records help substantiate claims during audits.

 Review each line for specific rules and limits.
 For instance, insurance premiums deduction goes on line 9, while property management fees hit line 10.
 Organise receipts by line number for easy filing.